IIEleven11/Automatic-Audio-Dataset-Maker/README.md

       - You can choose to skip the transcription step if you have your own.
 Make sure you place a metadata.csv, metadata_train.csv, and metadata_eval.csv in the appropriate folders.
       - Analyzing and computing the audio metrics can be a bit GPU intensive.
 My RTX 3090 can handle a few hours of data without a problem.
 I could see less capable hardware failing during this step.
 Any large amounts of data will require at least a 4090.
       -  You will end up with .parquet file containing a **curated** dataset including audio data.
 This will be on the huggingface hub under your username/repository name.
 As well as saved locally in the FILTERED_PARQUET folder.
+      -  There us a script in the tools folder ```convert_dataspeech.py``` you can input the correct paths and run it to automatically convert the parquet file/s into metadata and get the wavs in a folder.

 #### Note: *There are many different dataset formats.
 Each model will be slightly different.
 You can easily view, manipulate, and convert the .parquet dataset within an editor like vscode.
 I use the DataWrangler extension but there are many other ways.*